Christian Formation and Ministry

 Gazing on Jesus with Gratitude: The Piety of Isaac Ambrose (working title).
-Grand Rapids: Reformation Heritage Books, forthcoming.
+Grand Rapids: Reformation Heritage Books, forthcoming (2016).

 Alec Ryrie and Tom Schwanda, eds.
-Puritanism and Emotion in the Early Modern World, forthcoming.
+Puritanism and Emotion in the Early Modern World.
+Basingstoke: Palgrave Macmillan, forthcoming (2015).

 The Emergence of Evangelical Spirituality: The Age of Edwards, Newton and Whitefield.
 Classics of Western Spirituality series.
-Mahwah, NJ: Paulist Press, 2014.
+Mahwah, NJ: Paulist Press, forthcoming (2015).

 "The Saints' Desire and Delight to be with Christ" in Puritanism and Emotion in the Early Modern World.
-Edited by Alec Ryrie and Tom Schwanda, forthcoming.
+Edited by Alec Ryrie and Tom Schwanda.
+Basingstoke: Palgrave Macmillan forthcoming (2015).

 "Kindling the Heavenly Flame: The Contemplative Piety of John Cennick" in Heart Religion: The Reshaping of Protestant Piety, The Sources and Nature of British Pietism, 1690-1860.
-Edited by John Coffey, Oxford and New York: Oxford University Press, forthcoming.
+Edited by John Coffey, Oxford and New York: Oxford University Press, forthcoming (2015).

 Tom Schwanda and Mark A. Lamport, "August Hermann Francke: Architect of Practical Piety" in Historical and Theological Foundations of Religious Educators.
-Edited by George Thomas Kurian and Mark Lamport, Lynchburg, VA: Liberty University Press, 2014 (forthcoming).
+Edited by George Thomas Kurian and Mark Lamport, Lynchburg, VA: Liberty University Press, forthcoming (2015).

 “The Puritan and Pietistic Traditions” in Reading the Christian Spiritual Classics: A Guide for Evangelicals.
 Edited by Jamin Goggin and Kyle Strobel.
 Downers Grove, IL: InterVarsity Press, 2013, pp. 273-299.